cxl-reskit/cxl-reskit/README.md

 The [tools](tools) subdirectory contains tools that you may need for configuration tasks.
 For example, you will likely need to build and install the latest version of ndctl, because it contains the daxctl and cxl_cli tools - and packaged versions of ndctl are not new enough to contain sufficient CXL-related functionality.

 ## Running Apps in CXL Memory

 If your CXL memory is configured as Special Purpose memory, only apps that can map memory via DAX or DAXfs can use the memory.
 This has advantages, because the memory will not be used inadvertently for apps that don't expect it, but it does require apps that know how to map DAX memory.
-The benchmarks (TODO hyperlink) contained in this repository are modified to be able to test both CXL memory via DAX and conventional memory.
+The [benchmarks](benchmarks) contained in this repository are modified to be able to test both CXL memory via DAX and conventional memory.
 (TODO in a later version, talk about linkage tricks and other allocators: convert this to a jira ticket and drop this parenthetical...).